codsay/try-webpack/README.md

 # try-webpack

-# This is a simple example about how to use using `webpack` to package out components.
+# This is a simple example about how to use `webpack` to package out components.

 * We will have 3 main modules
   * Common